ImCocos/Django-Nginx-Gunicorn-Deploy/README.md

 # Django + gunciron + nginx easy deploy
-Tired from copipasting your comfigs over and over?
+Tired from copipasting your configs over and over?

 This is great solution for you!
 Have **no dependencies** besides python, pip, venv